utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Append to an array

-Can combine two arrays, an array and a single value, or two strings into an array.
+The `$append()` function can combine two arrays, an array and a single value, or two strings into an array.

 ### FQL